 We are reimagining the response to intimate partner violence through the lens of restorative justice.

 That same year, New York City’s Mayor’s Office to End Gender-Based Violence offered us the opportunity to narrow our focus.
 The result of that work is ‘Using Restorative Approaches to Address Intimate Partner Violence: A New York City Blueprint,’ published in 2020.
-It’s a guide for the city and other funders on supporting restorative practices and practitioners on the ground, creating more options for restorative responses for those who are experiencing intimate partner violence.
+It’s a guide for the city and other funders on supporting restorative practices and practitioners on the ground, creating more options and resources for restorative responses for those who are experiencing intimate partner violence.

 The Center for Court Innovation learned about restorative approaches to crime and conflict from Native American practitioners in whose communities peacemaking has been practiced for generations.
 We are deeply grateful to our many Native mentors, especially from the Navajo Nation, who taught us about kinship in this work.
 We are also grateful to our trainers from across the country who taught us the foundations of circle practice and who walked us through the real-life challenges of implementation.